stevenaeola/progblack_21_22/assignment_1/README.md

 ## Subject-specific Knowledge

-- Interaction between JavaScript progams and the Document Object Model (DOM)
+- Interaction between JavaScript programs and the Document Object Model (DOM)
 - Using control statements to loop and make decisions
 - An understanding of the nature of imperative programming in the object-oriented style
 - A knowledge and understanding of good programming practice (for example, reuse, documentation and style)